 Our macro will be set up to subscribe to conference events as they are triggered.

-To add a new macro please drag the "Macro" widget from the right pane into the flow graph, then rename this widget to "ConferenceEvents".
+To add a new macro, please drag the "Macro" widget from the right pane into the flow graph, then rename this widget to "ConferenceEvents."

 Setup Conference Events

-Our conference events widget will be set up to track when new members join the conference as well as to make sure our conference always has at most two participants – the host and one member, at any given time.
+Our conference events widget will be set up to track when new members join the conference and make sure our conference always has at most two participants – the host and one member, at any given time.

 To setup the conferencing events, please click the "ConferenceEvents" widget, then in the right pane under function click

-On the Macro Template screen, select template "Blank", then click "Save".
+On the Macro Template screen, select template "Blank," then click "Save."

 In the Lineblocs function editor, please add the following code: